MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Team-Attack-And-Defense/content.md

     def defend(self):
         '''
-        This method should run the defend method on each piece of armor and calculate the total defense.
+        This method should run the defend
+        method on each piece of armor and calculate the total defense.

         If the hero's health is 0, the hero is out of play and should return 0 defense points.
         '''
         pass

     def take_damage(self, damage_amt):
         '''
+        Refactor this method to use the new defend method before updating the
+        hero's health.

-        Refactor this method to use the new defend method and to update the number of deaths if the hero dies in the attack.
+        Update the number of deaths if the hero dies in the attack.
         '''
         pass

     def add_kill(self, num_kills):
         '''
-        This method should add the number of kills to self.kills
+        This method should add the number
+        of kills to self.kills
         '''
         pass

     def fight(self, opponent):
         '''
-        Refactor this method to update the number of kills the hero has when the opponent dies.
+        Refactor this method to update the
+        number of kills the hero has when the opponent dies.
         '''
         pass